 The rolled oat to oat flour ratio is 1:1 meaning one cup of rolled oats will yield approximately 1 cup of oat flour.
 For this recipe, you will need 1 ⅓ cups of oats.

 Place oats in a food processor (or a blender) and pulse the oats until they are ground into a powder-like consistency.
 This process should take about 60 to 90 seconds.
 Stop and stir to ensure that all the oats have been finely ground.

 Now we are ready to bake this puppy cake!

 Baking a cake for a puppy pawty is pretty mush just like baking any other cake.
-Smooth batter, bake until down, let it cool, and decorate.
+Smooth the batter, bake until done, let it cool, and decorate.
 Easy peasy!

 Prepare the Baking Pan - Start with preheating your oven to 350 F degrees.
 Brush your round cake pan with a little bit of coconut oil to prevent the cake from sticking.
 If you want to make pupcakes (i.e. dog cupcakes) check out this post for a pupcake recipe.

 Make the Batter- If you got your food processor out to make the oat flour you can make the dog cake batter directly in the food processor (why dirty another bowl?).
 Otherwise, you need a large mixing bowl and a spatula.